Gui-Yom/jcargo/README.md

 For now, `JDK_HOME/bin` must be in your path for jcargo to find the jdk tools.
 If you want to compile kotlin sources, set `KOTLINC_HOME` to point to the installation directory of kotlinc.

+### Using native-jdktools

+If using native-jdktools, please set `NATIVE_JDKTOOLS` to point to the native-jdktools executable.
+Please also set `JDKTOOLS_HOME` to a jdk home directory.

 ## Configuration

 Configuration is definitely not frozen.
 I particularly don't like how dependencies are specified.